List of Saint Seiya characters: Saori Kido / Athena

 Saori Kido (城戸 紗織, Kido Saori), also known as Princess Sienna Kido in some English versions of the series, is the reincarnation of the Greek Goddess of War, Wisdom, Justice and Heroic Endeavor, and ever Greek Empress and Greek and Olympian Princess, Athena (Atena), in the 20th century.
-Based on the greek goddess of the same name, she is the daughter of Zeus and younger sister of Artemis and Apollo.
+Based on the Greek goddess of the same name, she is the daughter of Zeus and younger sister of Artemis and Apollo.
 She usually carries a golden staff representing Nike, the Goddess of Victory, and a shield which can eliminate all evil and owns a powerful Divine Cloth.
 She is reborn approximately every 250 years to protect the Earth from evil with the help of her loyal Saints.
 While still a baby, Gemini Saga in his evil side attempts to kill her, but Sagittarius Aiolos saves her life and delivers her to Mitsumasa Kido, who raises her in secret in Japan.
 Thirteen years later, after Mitsumasa's death, Saori gathers the Bronze Saints that the Graude Foundation trained and battles to reclaim Sanctuary from Saga's control.
 During the Poseidon arc, she offers to be locked inside the main pillar in Poseidon's Undersea Temple while it fills with water that would have otherwise flooded the Earth.
 After her Saints save her, she reseals Poseidon's soul.
 In the Hades arc, she infiltrates the Underworld and follows his real enemy Hades to Elysion, where she also kills the evil god.
 In Next Dimension, hoping to save Pegasus Seiya's life from the curse cast on him by Hades's sword, Saori travels to Olympus to ask for Chronos's help.
 The God of Time sends her back to the 18th century war against Hades, as per her request, but she appears in the past as a helpless baby at the mercy of her enemies.

 In the latest chapters of Next Dimension, author Kurumada introduces Sasha (サーシャ, Sāsha), Athena's previous incarnation, who descended to Earth once again during the 18th century.

 Sasha / Athena

-Athena's reincarnation in the 18th century, an orphaned young girl living in the european city of Firanzo, Alone's childhood friend and Tenma's childhood sweetheart.
+Athena's reincarnation in the 18th century, an orphaned young girl living in the european city of Firanzo, Alone's childhood friend and Tenma's childhood crush.
 Sanctuary awaited for her advent, as victory can't be achieved in a War of the gods without the reincarnation of Athena.
 After the arrival of Athena Saori Kido in the 18th century, Sasha fell into a deep sleep due to the great space time distortion caused by Saori's travel back in time; and she has since been nicknamed " The Sleeping Princess".
 She is marked for assassination by Pandora who sends Hades' Specters to fulfill that objective, among them the powerful Papillon Giuletta.
 Sasha's life is protected by Pegasus Tenma who, after a fierce fight, defeats her and then faces the challenge of the mighty Wyvern Chagall.
 Sasha is later instrumental in the destroying of Hades' sword curse on Seiya in 1990 and joining Athena Saori Kido in sending the Bronze Saints back to their era.